Updated with New Information On

 But, which is better?
 If you are anything like me, spending around $100 on something like a coffee grinder requires some due diligence to make sure I’m getting the best product for my money.

-Today I’ll compare the Capresso Infinity and Baratza Encore with the help of verified purchases I affectionately call my Coffee Brigade.
+Today I’ll read my Baratza Encore vs Capresso Infinity Comparison with the help of verified purchases I affectionately call my Coffee Brigade.
 These online reviewers of all-things-coffee combined with my research will help you decide which grinder is best for you.